CommanderLake/AI-gamer/README.md

-Please make this work I beg of you!
+Please make the training code work I beg of you!